Tulip Poplar

 Tulip Poplars are native to almost half of the United States and a portion of Canada.
 Gardeners from Vermont to Florida, and west to Texas can plant a Tulip Poplar.

-This is a huge native range.
-You can imagine that the DNA of a Tulip Poplar from Texas will be different from that of a Tulip Tree from Vermont.
+From Ontario to Texas is quite the range!
+You can imagine that the DNA of a Tulip Poplar from Texas will differ from that of a Tulip Tree from Vermont.

-The picture here comes from botanists in the Journal of Plant Sciences after surveying 144 Tulip Poplars across the eastern United States.
-As you can see from this picture, even a glance shows how the DNA can shift across the regions.
+The picture here comes from botanists in the Journal of Plant Sciences who surveyed 144 Tulip Poplars across the eastern United States.
+Even a glance shows how the DNA can shift across regions.
 And this is the DNA we can see!

-Planting a tree from one region in a completely different region is often why some garden plants fail.
-For example, online ordering a Tulip Poplar from a Texas-based company and planting it in Vermont might seem convenient, but the cold Vermont winters could doom the tree to fail.
+Planting a tree from one region in a completely different region is why some garden plants fail.
+For example, ordering a Tulip Poplar online from a Texas-based company and planting it in Vermont might seem convenient, but the cold Vermont winters could doom the tree to failure.

 This happens because plants have micro-level differences in their DNA adapted to specific regions.
-In the case of the Tulip Poplar, these adaptations are the result of thousands of years—even millions of years!—of evolutionary fine-tuning.
+In the case of the Tulip Poplar, these adaptations result from thousands of years—even millions of years—of evolutionary fine-tuning.
+A plant’s location-specific preferences are often referred to as its provenance.

 Local blooms, fewer glooms